-During the Mamluk era there were as many as three hundred bathhouses in Cairo.
-They were places to bathe and get massages and of course, they played an important role in social life.
+During the Mamluk era, there were as many as three hundred bathhouses in Cairo.
+They were places to bathe and get massages and of course, gossip.
 Traditional hammams can still be found in many Islamic countries today.

 It’s now named after its final resident, Sheikh Muhammad Amin al-Suhaymi.
 Much later, in 1930, it was purchased by the Egyptian government for preservation as a cultural landmark and tourist attraction.
 More recently, it was restored in the 1990s following a devastating earthquake.

 Visitors first encounter the quaint central courtyard, or sahn.
 You can then enter and explore the various rooms and hallways on both the first and second floors.
 Clearly, everything was created with a great attention to detail.

 Interestingly, many of the rooms were designed taking seasonal temperatures and sunlight into consideration.
 This allowed the Cairo elite of the Ottoman era to live in total comfort throughout the year.

 There’s also an additional garden to check out in the back.

 Masjid al-Aqmar and Masjid al-Hakim

 Back on al-Muizz and continuing north, you’ll finally pass by two important mosques built by the Fatimids, the founders of al-Muizz and Cairo itself.